baetheus/redilex/README.md

 // Instantiate a new model object. var person = redilex.createModel(model, {name: 'person'});

-// Create a new hash with a name of Oscar and print the stored hash. person.create({name: 'Oscar'}, function (err, res) {
+// Create a new hash with a name of Oscar, then get and print the stored hash. person.create({name: 'Oscar'}, function (err, res) {
     if (err) { return console.error(err); }
     person.get(res, printPeople);